 - 1. Read the case study - 2.
 Respond to the challenge questions individually (or as a group) - 3.
 Discuss resources that provide insights about the case - 4.
-Discuss the role of trust through a game - 5.
-Discuss social trust in this country during the pandemic - 6.
-Apply the lessons of trust to our own lives and challenges
+Learn about leadership and the role of trust - 5.
+Discuss interpersonal and social trust in this country during the pandemic - Apply the lessons of trust to our own lives and challenges